 - Books about a company often include historical background.

-- Do a keyword search in Primo search on the library website to find any books which cover your company's history.
+- Do a keyword or company name search in the library using the Book &Ebook tab to find books that cover your company's history.

 - Search for articles